 Keep first things first and you will find your perfect church home!

-Get your FREE SOAP Bible Study Workbook below as my gift to you!
+Get your FREE Sermon Notes & Bible Study Mini-Pack below as my gift to you!

 NASB – “Scripture quotations taken from the NASB.
 Copyright by The Lockman Foundation“